JamesMTucker/DATA_340_NLP/syllabus/Syllabus.md

 Throughout the semester, I will post at least 10 NLP related coding challenges to the discord channel.
 You can earn an extra point for every assignment by submitting code that provides a correct answer along with a short description of your thought process and how you came to your solution.

+### Mental Well-Being

+William & Mary recognizes that students juggle different responsibilities and can face challenges that make learning difficult.
+There are many resources available at W&M to help students navigate emotional/psychological, physical/medical, material/accessibility concerns, including:

+* The W&M Counseling Center at (757) 221-3620.
+Services are free and confidential.
+* The W&M Health Center at (757) 221-4386.
+* For additional support or resources & questions, Contact the Dean of Students at 757-221-2510.

 ### Important dates

 * Add/drop deadline: Feb.
 3